 - Unknown trades in your account that you don’t understand

 - A recent trend of an excessive amount of trades, more than usual

 - Unexplainable losses or withdrawals in your account

 - Risky or unsuitable investments were pushed onto you by your broker

-- An investment was made on your account by your broker without being filled in on all of the details
+- An investment was made to your account by your broker without discussing all of the details

 These are evident red flags that mean that your broker is engaging in misconduct with your portfolio.
 If you see any of these signs appearing in your account or financial statements you need to call an attorney as soon as possible.

 Erez Law extends its professional legal services to anyone who believes a broker’s misconduct has caused major losses.
 If you’ve lost more than $50,000 in bond losses, fund losses, stock losses, or structured product losses, and you have a feeling there’s been foul play, contact Erez Law.
 Our trustworthy team of securities attorneys works to prosecute cases on behalf of wronged investors.
 Call (888) 840-1571 for a free consultation.